Want to participate in your local community? Become a sponsor for Lockport Township High School Football Boosters and support youth in your area.

 How long have you been playing football?

-So which sport do you like better, baseball or football?
+Got to ask the question, which sport do you like better, football or wrestling?

 What have you learned from Lockport football coach, George Czart?

 He's taught the whole team a lot of lessons.
 We have to stay as a unit and do our jobs.
 He's taught us how to to make our defense work and be more fluent."

 If you could be one animal, which animal would it be and why?

 "A shark.
 The reason is that a shark can move fast and can smell blood in the water.
 I feel the same way in competition.
 I can sense a weakness and I get after it.
 So it's like I smell blood in the water."